jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 Needless to say, this text is for educational and research purposes only, similar to the many articles discussing this topic in prestigious journals such as [Nature](https://www.nature.com/articles/nature.2016.19841), [Science](https://www.science.org/doi/10.1126/science.aaf9419), [Lancet](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(16)30188-7/fulltext), and many more.

+The focus of this text is on how to use each platform.
 You won't find here a direct link towards these website.
-However, it is fairly easy to search for them on normal Search Engines (e.g. Google).
-The focus of this text is on how to use each platform.
+If what you are looking for are the direct links, try adding the keyword "mirror" to your Google search, or look through [some of the lists that compile this information](https://www.shadowlibraries.github.io).
+In some countries, you might require a VPN to access them.

 <img src="./references_discussing_scihub_and_shadow_libraries.png" alt="Favicon">
 <figcaption>Figure 2.
 References I make in the text, because God knows you probably won't click them.
 Note that most of them are from 2016.</figcaption>